arabellas-craft/arabellas-craft.github.io/_posts/2026-02-08-ogham-divination.md

 ## About the Ogham Reference Guide

-The guide is available as a PDF download on [Ko-fi](https://ko-fi.com/s/5c3b7f6070).
+The guide is available as a PDF download on [Ko-fi](https://ko-fi.com/s/5c3b7f6070){:target="_blank" rel="noopener noreferrer"}.
 It's structured as both a quick reference and a learning tool.
 Each fid gets its own page with pronunciation, all three bríatharogam, traditional associations, and modern divinatory meanings.

 The information comes from medieval manuscript sources rather than modern invented systems.
 Historical accuracy matters when you're working with a tradition that has actual documentation.
 You get the real thing, not someone's 1940s fantasy about what Celts "must have" believed.